 After you wrap the spring rolls, you can store them in the freezer for future use.
 However, they tend to stick together easily.

 You can follow the following method to avoid this:

-– Place a sheet of plastic on a large tray.
+– Place a sheet of plastic on a large tray or flat surface.

 – Arrange the spring rolls neatly on the plastic sheet, with the seam side down.
 (It helps secure the corner so that it doesn’t pop out)

 – Freeze the spring rolls until hard enough.
 Once they are frozen, they will not stick to each other anymore.